 Purpose

-Following the CRC Decision of 29 June 2018 an AO which has subscribed to the ROTV is entitled to request to add an own digital TV Channel, with a maximum of 2, to its product offering.
-The digital TV Channel will be encrypted on the network and will only be available to the End-Users of the AO. will assess any additional request within the context of the available capacity constraints in its Network.
+Following the CRC Decision of 29 June 2018 an AO which has subscribed to the Wyre ROTV is entitled to request Wyre to add an own digital TV Channel, with a maximum of 2, to its product offering.
+The digital TV Channel will be encrypted on the Wyre network and will only be available to the End-Users of the AO.
+Wyre will assess any additional request within the context of the available capacity constraints in its Network.

-As soon as the own digital Channel is added on the network, this Channel is also available for other AO’s as an own digital TV Channel.
+As soon as the own digital Channel is added on the Wyre network, this Channel is also available for other AO’s as an own digital TV Channel.

-The purpose of this Annex is to define the procedure and conditions under which an AO is entitled to add such digital TV Channel to the network.
+The purpose of this Annex is to define the procedure and conditions under which an AO is entitled to add such digital TV Channel to the Wyre network.

 Definitions